Buying Property in Marrakech as a Foreigner: Complete 2026 Guide

 - Favorable Exchange Rates: Many international currencies maintain strong purchasing power against the Moroccan dirham

-- Tourism Growth: Marrakech welcomed over 3 million tourists in 2025, supporting rental income potential
+- Tourism Growth: Marrakech welcomed over 3 million tourists, supporting rental income potential

 - Infrastructure Development: Continued investment in transportation, healthcare, and educational facilities